 We strongly believe that non-surgical doesn’t mean non-medical.
 Remember, whilst you may not be going into an operating room, this is a treatment that is going to change your appearance for some time, a treatment that can have side-effects and it’s essential the person carrying out the procedure has a deep understanding of anatomy.
 Never put yourself in the hands of someone who hasn’t been medically trained!

 By opting for a qualified and respected doctor to carry out your treatment, you can be rest assured that you will have your treatment in the best way to achieve the outcome that’s right for you.
-So head out to services.nowme.co.uk/search to check out our directory and begin your journey by finding a vetted doctor near you.
+So head out to app.nowme.co.uk/doctors to check out our directory and begin your journey by finding a vetted doctor near you.